aidiscovery4science/aidiscovery4science.github.io/_pages/call.md

 ## Important Dates (Anywhere on Earth)

-Abstract submission is closed.

-<del>Last date for abstract submission (Extended): 22 Mar, 2025</del>

-<del>Last date for abstract submission: 15 Mar, 2025</del>

-Notification of selected abstracts: Rolling notifications

 Workshop: 3 and 4 April, 2025

-## Submission Details

-Please submit abstracts (200 words or fewer) in the submission form.

-Abstract submission is currently closed.

-## Poster Details

-We recommend the poster does not exceed the size of 44x44 inches, anything larger may be difficult to accommodate.
-If you need poster printing at Stanford, please refer to the [Tech Desk](https://thehub.stanford.edu/services/print-poster).
-All costs related to the poster printing are to be borne by the presenter.

-The poster boards will be on the ground floor of the Huang building.

 ## Registration Details

-The registration for the workshop is currently closed.
+The registration for the workshop will open in late 2026.

 ## Questions

-If you have any questions, please do not hesitate to contact us at [edai4science@gmail.com](mailto:edai4science@gmail.com).
+If you have any questions, please do not hesitate to contact us at [aidiscovery4science@gmail.com](mailto:aidiscovery4science@gmail.com).